CiscoDevNet/virlutils/README.md

 ```

+#### EVE-NG Lab Support

+The `cml up` command can convert EVE-NG labs to CML labs on the fly (".unl" to ".yaml" conversion) if you install the
+[eve2cml](https://pypi.org/project/eve2cml/) Python library.
+With that library installed, a command such as
+`cml up -f my-lab.unl` will convert `my-lab.unl` to `my-lab.yaml` in the same directory and import it into CML.

 #### Ansible Inventory Generation

 quickly turn your simulations into an inventory file that can be used to run your playbooks